henrywatkins/gawain/README.md

 run_gawain(config)
  ```

+## Setting up a problem

+To set up a problem, you need to define the mesh, initial conditions, boundary conditions, and simulation parameters.
+The mesh is defined by its shape and size, while the initial conditions are provided as a numpy array containing the relevant physical quantities (e.g., density, momentum components, energy).
+Boundary conditions can be specified as a list of strings corresponding to each spatial dimension.
+You also need to set the simulation parameters such as the CFL number, maximum simulation time, number of output dumps, adiabatic index, integrator type, and flux calculation method.
+All of these settings are then grouped into a configuration dictionary that is passed to the `run_gawain` function to start the simulation.

+Options for integrators only includes "euler" at present, while flux calculation methods include "hll" (HLLF with minmod limiter), "lax-wendroff" and "lax-friedrichs".
+Boundary conditions can be "fixed", "reflective", "periodic" or "outflow".

 # GPU Support

 GAWAIN now supports GPU acceleration through CuPy, which provides a NumPy-compatible interface for GPU computing.
 The implementation uses a backend abstraction layer that allows seamless switching between CPU (NumPy) and GPU (CuPy) execution without code changes.